zeitgeistpm/zeitgeist/zrml/neo-swaps/README.md

   return.
 - _Liquidity provider_: A user who owns pool shares indicating their stake in the liquidity pool.
+- _Pool account_: A unique account associated with a particular pool.
-- _Pool Shares_: A token indicating the owner's per rate share of the liquidity pool.
+- _Pool shares_: A token indicating the owner's per rate share of the liquidity pool.
 - _Reserve_: The balances in the liquidity pool used for trading.
-- _Swap fees_: Part of the collateral paid or received by informants that is moved to a separate account owned by the liquidity providers.
+- _Swap fees_: Part of the collateral paid or received by informants that is moved to the pool account, a separate account owned by the liquidity providers.
 They need to be withdrawn using the `withdraw_fees` extrinsic.

 ### Notes